 Prior to working at “The World,” I lived in Scotland, where I worked for the BBC, making television and radio programs in their Gaelic Department.
 (I was a Celtic scholar in a previous incarnation, which is how I learned to speak Scottish Gaelic).
 At BBC Scotland, I spent three years working for Eòrpa, a long-running and much-loved weekly television program on European current affairs.
 I also enjoyed working on a series of radio documentaries about extraordinary Gaelic-speakers of the twentieth century.
 That project took me all over Scotland’s Highlands and Islands, to conduct over 75 interviews for the series.

 Before I ever worked in radio or television, I worked in print journalism.
 I published my first for-pay article while I was still an undergraduate at Princeton University, and after college I moved to Dublin, Ireland, where I wrote for several magazines.
 Later I wrote for U.S. publications, including The Washington Post and D.C.’s City Paper.
 After living in Ireland, I moved to Scotland to pursue a Ph.D. in Celtic Studies at the University of Edinburgh.
-Once there, I wrote many articles in Gaelic, primarily for Scotland’s national daily, The Scotsman.
+Once there, I wrote many articles in Gaelic, primarily for Scotland’s national daily paper, The Scotsman.
 I was honored to be named “Gaelic Writer of the Year” at the Scottish Press Awards in 2003 for my articles and columns – the first time that award was given to a non-native speaker of the language.

 Between writing and studying, I also taught in the University of Edinburgh’s Department of Celtic and Department of Continuing Education.
 More recently, I have taught in the Department of Celtic Languages and Literatures at Harvard University.